awsdocs/amazon-ec2-user-guide/doc_source/using-public-data-sets.md

 **To find a public data set and determine its format**

-1. Go to the [Public Data Sets Page](http://aws.amazon.com/datasets/) to see a listing of all available public data sets\.
+1. Go to the [AWS Public Datasets](https://aws.amazon.com/datasets/) page to see a listing of all available public data sets\.
 You can also enter a search phrase on this page to query the available public data set listings\.

 1. Click the name of a data set to see its detail page\.